alikureishy/ROBO-perception-project/docs/writeup.md

 #### Sample Collection

 This would issue gazebo requests to sample each of the objects in a certain number of random orientations and positions, in order to take a snapshot to use as the reference point cloud for that object type.
-I created a library of a 1000 such reference point clouds for each of the 15 objects covered in this project:
+I created a library of a 1000 such reference point clouds for each of the 15 objects covered in this project, each categorized under a folder named after that object as shown below:

 ```
 robond@udacity:~/data/library$ ls -al